isomerpages/imda-pixel/_programmes/For Startups/Innovation Consultancies.md

 <a href="https://pixel.imda.gov.sg/events" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Upcoming Sessions</a>

 #### 2. One-to-One consultation sessions with our Panel Consultants
-* Get up to 2-days of complimentary consultation session
+* 2-day clinic with consultants to advise on solution design, UI/UX improvements, or branding strategies.

 #### 3. Project Based Coaching Programme
 * Transform your digital products, services, content or brand through a series of coaching sessions with agreed scopes on Design Thinking / Digital Storytelling / UI-UX with an assigned consultant.